 Bibingka is a type of cake that is traditionally made around Christmas time in the Philippines.
-In contrast to Western cakes, bibingka is both sweet and salty, which is a flavor combination that is popular in Filipino cuisine.
+In contrast to Western cakes, bibingka is both sweet and salty (a popular flavor combination in Filipino cuisine).
 The cake is sweet but also has a bit of saltiness due to the addition of cheese, or in some cases, a salted egg on top.

 Bibingka can be made with rice flour, all-purpose flour, or a combination of both.
-In this recipe, we simply use all-purpose flour.
+This recipe uses all-purpose flour.

 |Prep time||Cook time||Ready in||Yields|